jessicarush/react-notes/nextjs_data_fetching_summary.md

 import { revalidatePath } from 'next/cache';
 // Use this if you want to redirect after revalidatePath
 // import { redirect } from 'next/navigation';
-import type { FormState } from '@/app/_lib/definitions';
+import type { ActionState } from '@/app/_lib/definitions';

-export async function revalidateColor(prevState: FormState, formData: FormData): Promise<FormState> {
+export async function revalidateColor(prevState: ActionState, formData: FormData): Promise<ActionState> {
   try {
     // We are demonstrating using server actions with a form and revalidatePath('/') to update the
     // page after the form is submitted.
 In theory, you would choose this method when you want to
-    // Post data to an API, (which would update its database), then we would revalidatePath('/')
+    // POST data to an API, (which would update its database), then we would revalidatePath('/')
     // which would run the fetch call again inside the server component and update the results.
-    // See nextjs_server_actions.md, databases.md, examples/next_kysely,
+    // See nextjs_server_actions.md, databases.md, examples/next_kysely, examples/next_data_fetching
-    // and templates/next_lucia_kysely_postgres for handling and validating form data with Zod. console.log('Doing something');
+    // and templates/next_lucia_kysely_postgres for handling and validating form data with Zod. console.log('Do something e.g. POST request to an API, or mutate a database');
     revalidatePath('/');
     return {
       status: 'SUCCESS' as const,